 Our latest article features the most outrageous homes in the world … and before you ask, yes they actually do exist!
 From weird to wonderful and the downright whacky…here’s a rundown of the world’s most fascinating homes.

 Table of Contents

 This Vietnamese house is known locally as the ‘crazy house’ and it’s not hard to see why.
 Inspired by nature and the work of Gaudi, architect Dang Viet Nga gave each of the ten guestrooms an animal theme from The Tiger Room to the Kangaroo Room.

 Mexico City: The Nautilus

 This snail-shaped house near Mexico City was designed by architect Javier Senosiain.
-Javier draws inspiration from natural forms and wanted to allow a continuous flow of space and energy throughout the house.
-This space-age dwelling is particularly impressive at night when the light shines through its coloured glass windows.
+Javier draws inspiration from natural forms and wants to allow a continuous flow of space and energy throughout the house.
+This space-age dwelling is particularly impressive at night when the light shines through its colored glass windows.

 Switzerland: Villa Vals

 This Beautiful villa is cut into the mountainside in a sleepy Swiss village.
 Entry is quite covert involving a journey through a shed and long underground tunnel into the house.
 Once inside, its many windows face out to an unspoiled view.
 Luckily you see for yourself as this villa is available to rent out for holidays.